lucasbfernandes/job-worker/docs/README.md

 Every request made to the Server must contain an authorization header in the form `Authorization: Basic <credentials>`, where `<credentials>` is the base64 encoding of username and password joined by a single colon `:` [2].

-After receiving the request, Server will check if the username/password pair is valid and if it matches any given user in its in-memory database.
+After receiving the request, the Server will check if the username/password pair is valid and if it matches any user in its in-memory database.
 If the request is not valid, a `401 Unauthorized` will be returned.

 #### Authorization